Bandyukov/News/README.md

 # Qnews

+### Brief description

-The news application for reading most recent news by any topic.
+- Built an Android Kotlin Application forreading most recent news by any topic.
+- Implemented MVVM Architecture, Retrofit2 for fetchicng data and Room forcaching
+- Adapter Delegate was used to make complex layout with RecyclerView

 ### There are all created screens